ProboConnect/product-configurator/README.md

 });
 ```

-2. Call the `openSearch` function to open the search modal.
+2. When using the search functionality call the `openSearch` function to open the search modal.
 Either chained with the `init` function:

 ```javaScript
 await window.proboConfigurator